2012 Copa Federación

 The 2012 Copa Federación was the 1st Peruvian football championship contested by the winners of Primera División and the Copa Inca.
-The match was originally scheduled to take place on August 1, 2012 but was postponed by the Peruvian Federation due to overscheduling.
+The match was originally scheduled to take place on August 1, 2012, but was postponed by the Peruvian Federation due to overscheduling.
 The match took place on September 9, 2012.

+José Gálvez were crowned champions after defeating Juan Aurich 1–0, winning their second official title after previously claiming the 2011 Torneo Intermedio.